 Ingredients to make the violet throat spray

 The sore throat is usually caused by viral or bacterial infections that inflame or irritate the throat mucosa.
-Violet tincture eases inflammation and contains mucilage that coats and heals inflamed tissues.
+Like lemongrass tea, Violet tincture eases inflammation and contains mucilage that coats and heals inflamed tissues.
 Moreover, it can help the swollen tonsils to tender as violet tincture encourages lymphatic circulation.
 Violet tincture contains salicylic acid (the main component of Aspirin) and can, therefore, ease pain and reduce fever.
 We have used its power in making these cough and sore throat lozenges.

 Packed with antioxidants, antibacterial properties and healing power raw honey makes for an excellent remedy to fight a sore throat.
 Make sure you use raw honey and not its pasteurized version that is sold in supermarkets.
 The pasteurization process kills unwanted yeast, removes crystals and makes the overall honey look better however it kills many beneficial nutrients.
 This study compared the content of antioxidants in processed honey and raw honey and found out that raw honey has 4.3 times more antioxidants than its processed version (1).